ismaelloveexcel/terror-in-dubai/terror in dubai/README.md

 - ✅ Meshy.ai integration for custom 3D models
 - ✅ Fully playable with placeholder primitives (no API key required)

+## 🧭 Upgrade Proposal

+Looking for a higher-fidelity build?
+See **[UPGRADE_PROPOSAL.md](UPGRADE_PROPOSAL.md)** for a prioritized plan covering visual polish, UX improvements, and deployment recommendations.

 ---

 ## 📦 Installation